NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

-Emphasizes knowledge of physiological principles and training techniques used in strength and conditioning.
-Teaches guidelines from the National Strength and Conditioning Association (NSCA).
+Evaluates knowledge of physiological principles and training techniques used in strength and conditioning.
+Investigates guidelines from the National Strength and Conditioning Association (NSCA).
 Prepares students for several sections of the NSCA Certified Strength and Conditioning Specialist exam.

 Teaches the application of mechanical principles to the development of motor skills.
 Includes research and technology utilized in the field of biomechanics.

 Introduces students to tasks commonly completed by sports scientists.
 Students will learn how and when to use state-of-the-art technology to collect and analyze human performance data and disseminate the results.

 Provides the students with advanced instruction on and the development of knowledge, skills and abilities to be able to safely and effectively evaluate and interpret / qualify gross motor function.
 Includes but is not limited to surface anatomy, boney and soft tissue palpation, Range of Motion (ROM), muscular strength, neurologic enervation and stress tests of supportive structures.